theoboraud/ESN/README.md

 When a symbol is picked up, its actual value is also randomly chosen.
 80% of the time, for a given character *i* and a bracket level *j*, the next character will be *i* + *j* + 1 modulo 65 (size of *self.alphabet*).
 The other 20% of the time, the character will be randomly chosen among the 64 other possible characters.

 Finally, the sequence is converted to an image, using *convert_sequence_to_img()*, creating a sub-image matrix for each character, with a random font from the given *fontfiles* at the beginning of the file.
-Every character image has a size of 12 and a width of 7, and is then reshaped into an image with a width of 6, 7 or 8 (randomly), with finally a salt-and-pepper Gaussian noise of amplitude 0,1 applied on all of them, with a probability of 0,1.
+Every character image has a size of 12 and a width of 7, and is then reshaped into an image with a width of 6, 7 or 8 (randomly), with finally a salt-and-pepper Gaussian noise of amplitude 0.1 applied on all of them.